Elijah Anderson (sociologist): Views and opinions

+Scholarly works

 Anderson has written and edited numerous books, book chapters, articles, and scholarly reports on race in American cities.
 His most prominent works include Code of the Street: Decency, Violence, and the Moral Life of the Inner City (1999), winner of the 2000 Komarovsky Award from the Eastern Sociological Society, Streetwise: Race, Class, and Change in an Urban Community (1990), winner of the American Sociological Association’s Robert E. Park Award for the best published book in the area of Urban Sociology, and the classic sociological work, A Place on the Corner: A Study of Black Street Corner Men.

+In 2004, he wrote The Cosmopolitan Canopy: Race and Civility in Everyday Life.

 In 2008, he edited Against the Wall: Poor, Young, Black, and Male], which is based on a national conference, "Poor, Young, Black, and Male: A Case for National Action?" which he organized at the University of Pennsylvania in 2006.

-His most recent work is The Cosmopolitan Canopy: Race and Civility in Everyday Life.
+His most recent work is Black in White Space: The Enduring Impact of Color in Everyday Life (2022).